oneping-1/at_bat/readme.md

 - [ ] Figure out how to match Ump Scorecards
 - [ ] Implement Margin of Error method to calculate if pitch was in the zone
 - [ ] Add restructured text doc strings for functions, classes (In Progress)
-- [ ] Create some kind of graphic to show pitch location
 - [ ] Pylint code (In Progress)
 - [ ] Make scoreboard.py use curses library (In Progress)
 - [ ] More pytests
 - [ ] Example Code
 - [ ] Move strenght_of_schedule.py calculations into own method in get.teams.py
 - [ ] Make scoreboard.py return something.
 Maybe move to another module?
+- [ ] Integrate plotter with rest of code
+- [ ] Make plotter adjust pitches to normalized top and bottom of zone

 Complete:
 - [X] Add delta_seconds parameter to umpire.print_last_pitch() function